-The CMA is investigating suspected anti-competitive arrangements in the supply of products to the construction industry under the Competition Act 1998.
+The CMA is investigating suspected cartel arrangements in the supply of products to the construction industry under the Competition Act 1998.

 Case reference: 50299

 |October 2017||Decision taken to proceed with the investigation (further update by the end of March 2018)|

 |June 2017 to March 2018 (estimate)||Information gathering, including the issuance of formal or informal information requests, analysis and review of material|

 |15 April 2016||Investigation opened|